enthought/mayavi/docs/README.txt

   Plots the mesh using tubes and spheres so its fancier.

 `Mesh`
-  Given x, y generated from `scipy.mgrid`, and a z to go with it.
+  Given x, y generated from `numpy.mgrid`, and a z to go with it.
   Along with optional scalars.
-This class builds the triangle connectivity (assuming that x, y are from `scipy.mgrid`) and builds a mesh and shows it.
+This class builds the triangle connectivity (assuming that x, y are from `numpy.mgrid`) and builds a mesh and shows it.

 `FancyMesh`